abdullahkady/guc-thesis-helper/README.md

 - If you want to access the original system operations, rather than disabling the extension, you can just access the system from the admin system, having a the default admin system as the URL will not trigger the extension to work.

 - The system is super slow, so give it time :hourglass:.
-One request takes up on average ~10seconds, you will see a progress indicator showing up when an operation is started.
+One request takes up on average ~15seconds, you will see a progress indicator showing up when an operation is started.

 ## Features/Actions :mag_right:

+### Bulk submit/delete and prioritize without a server-sided-refresh on **EVERY-GOD-DAMN** action

 - _Order on the fly using drag&drop_, to populate the sortable list, just click on the desired thesis topic, it will be added to the sortable list, after you're happy with the batch you have added (and possibly sorted), click on the `Submit batch` button, it will start a series of requests being sent, **DON'T INTERRUPT** it during such phase, as mentioned above.